microsoft/BotBuilder-Samples/experimental/immediate-accept-adapter/csharp_dotnetcore/README.md

 ImmediateAcceptAdapter verifies the authorization header, adds the message to a Microsoft.Extensions.Hosting.BackgroundService (HostedActivityService) for processing, and writes HttpStatusCode.OK to HttpResponse.
 This causes all messages sent by the bot to effectively be proactive.

+Note: This bot demonstrates how to extend in process execution of incoming messages, passed the 15 second timeout.
+In general, long running processes should be executed by a Web Job or Azure Function and not a web application hosting server.

 ## ImmediateAcceptAdapter.cs

 New method in BotFrameworkHttpAdapter implementation: